 10 compelling reasons why you should go open source with your business

 Nowadays, open-source software is all the rage.
-Many businesses and governments have adapted open-source operating systems such as Linux.
+Many businesses and governments have adopted open-source operating systems such as Linux.
 It has now been made evident that cutting down on software costs is not the only way that you can take advantage of open source software.
-Several organizations started adapting open-source software when the great recession hit, however, these businesses have yet to revert back to a proprietary software model even after the recession has passed.
+Organisations started adopting open-source software when the great recession hit, however, the majority have yet to revert back to a proprietary software model even after the recession had passed.

 As a result, it is evident that open-source software has numerous other compelling advantages for business owners.
 This article explores some of these advantages.

 Superior security is one of the best testaments to the advantages of open source software.
-Recently, there were several defects that were discovered by tech organization Covertiy in the Android system kernel.
-These discoveries were made because the kernel code is viewable to public eye.
+Recently, there were several defects that were discovered by tech organisation Coverity in the Android system kernel.
+These discoveries were made because the kernel code is viewable to the public eye.

 All this obscurity does is keep the product from public view.
-As a result, no one outside the company has even a faint idea for how many bugs the software contains.
-Because these proprietary software companies have a limited number of testers and developers, there is no way that they can get around to all of the bugs and mishaps in the code when compared with a worldwide community that is constantly going over the code of open-source software.
+As a result, no one outside the company has even a faint idea of how many bugs the software contains.
+Because these proprietary software companies have a limited number of testers and developers, there is no way that they can get around to all of the bugs and mishaps in the code when compared to a worldwide community that is constantly going over the code of the open-source software.

 The great thing about bugs in open-source software is that they are usually immediately fixed.
 A good example of this is illustrated in the kernel exploit that was discovered in Linux not so long ago.

 Meanwhile, bugs in systems such as Microsoft Windows can take months or sometimes even years to catch and remedy.
 This is easily illustrated by the recently discovered Internet Explorer zero-day exploit.